 I talked about plants in the post Creating Fantasy Plants.
 Now, let talk about creating fantasy animals.

 Darkness has taken.
 Its power torments people.
 Animals and plants slowly evolve to thrive in this dangerous world.
 In Book 1 of my Merging World series, you learned about glowing plants.
 You discovered mutated animals in Book 3.
-By Book 4, new species of plants and animals appear all the time.
+In Book 4, new species of plants and animals appear all the time.

-Real Life Animals
+Use Real Life Animals

 I don’t plan on reinventing the wheel.
 I’m mostly talking animals that exist in our world and tweaking them.
 For instance, I’ll take a wolf and turn it blue.

 “The wolf pulled its large ears back and snarled.
 Silver liquid dripped from its fangs.
 Its fur turned into black and ice blue flowing silk.”